MassimoPolimeni/DiceGame/README.md

 # DiceGame

-A dice game with an opponent, in Ruby.
+A dice game, in Ruby.

+Both players roll the dice, you have to guess who's the winner!